PengChen96/ajax-tools/README-en.md

 ### Modify Response Results
 In the Response editor, you have the following options:
-1、Edit the response results using JSON/JavaScript format.
+1. Edit the response results using JSON/JavaScript format.
-2、Forward the original response results if the Response editor is cleared.
+2. Forward the original response results if the Response editor is cleared.
 <img width="500" src="https://p3-juejin.byteimg.com/tos-cn-i-k3u1fbpfcp/4912b1318dbc4266a8a0781567ed0676~tplv-k3u1fbpfcp-watermark.image?"/>

 #### 1. Edit Response Results in JSON Format